 - The revised contract amount upon approval and project completion date

-The American Institute of Architects (AIA) provides the AIA G701 Change Order form, a standardized form that helps construction contractors ensure legal compliance.
+The American Institute of Architects (AIA) provides the AIA G701 Change Order form, a standardized AIA form used within the applicable AIA contract framework; it does not by itself establish compliance or authorization.

 Examples of Change Order Scenarios During a Construction Project